IrwantoMu/FirstGame/README.md

 # FirstGame
-a rock paper scissors game
-var userChoice = prompt("Do you choose rock, paper or scissors?");
+a rock paper scissors game (JavaScript) var userChoice = prompt("Do you choose rock, paper or scissors?");
 console.log("You: " + userChoice);
 var computerChoice = Math.random();